centreon/centreon-documentation/en/service-mapping/ba-management.md

 - Meta services
 - Boolean rules: a combination of services with AND/OR/XOR rules

-The default calculation method applied to the indicators is the **"Best"** status.
-You can change the way the calculation is done.

 **Calculation methods**

-You can choose between the four calculation methods.
-Refer to the previous section to perfectly understand each calculation method.
+You can choose between the following four calculation methods.
+Refer to the previous section to understand each calculation method.

 - Best status
 - Wors status
 - Ratio
 - Impact

-Now that you've choosen the way the business activity status will be calculated, you can manage how **planned maintenance** on indicators will be handled.
+Now that you've choosen the way the business activity status will be calculated, you can manage how **planned downtime** on indicators will be handled.
 You have three choices:

-- **Ignore the downtime**: In that case, the planned downtime positionned on child indicators will be ignored, the BA will be impacted
+- **Ignore the downtime**: In that case, the planned downtime positionned on child indicators will be ignored, the BA will be impacted, that's it.
 - **Inherit the downtime**: the BA is automatically sets in "planned downtime" whenever an indicators in non-ok state is in planned downtime AND impact the BA.
-The BA will still be impacted and also set in planned downtime based on the following rules:
+The BA will still be impacted.
+The planned downtime inheritance follows these rules:
-    - A BA inherits planned downtime from its indicators only when its status is not **OK**.
+    - A BA inherits planned downtime from its indicators only when its status is **not OK**.
     - When a BA is in planned downtime due to indicators downtime inheritance: If the BA status switches to OK, planned downtime is stopped.
     - When a BA is in planned downtime due to indicators downtime inheritance: If an impact comes from an indicators that has no planned downtime, the BA downtime is stopped.
-- **Ignore the indicatore in the calculation**: when the indicator impacts the BA and is it planned downtime, it's ignore from the calculation.
+- **Ignore the indicatore in the calculation**: when the indicator impacts the BA and is it planned downtime, its status/impact is ignored from the calculation.

 After configuring the way the business activity status is computed, you'll be able to configure the following properties:

   - Business View: what BV(s) to link the BA to.
 Mandatory if you want to give access to this BA to non-admin users
   - Display: All parameters concerning the way the BA will be accessible outside the BA monitoring page
   - Notification: who & when users get notified
   - Reporting: What SLA & timeperiod you want to use to calculate the BA availability statistics
   - Event handler: parameters to auto-remediate the BA when state becomes non-ok

 #### Business View